-- 4.12.1 The Council operates in a customer-orientated market and the pattern of working hours may need adjustment from time to time to meet the needs of those customers.
-Where this is necessary, full consultation will be undertaken with staff. - 4.12.2 The Council acknowledges that flexible working patterns and practices which recognise work/life balance are particularly essential to those employees with care responsibilities or disabilities.
-However the Council's Flexible Working Policy and the Flexible Working Intranet Pages provide further information on how flexible working practices can be considered for other staff when it is practical to do so.
+- 4.12.1 The Council operates agile working where possible, so that we can meet the needs of the business in the most effective way.
+The pattern of working hours may need adjustment from time to time to meet the needs of customers.
+Where this is necessary, full consultation will be undertaken with staff. - 4.12.2 The Council acknowledges that being flexible with working patterns and practices to recognise work/life balance is attractive to all our staff and particularly essential to those employees with care responsibilities or disabilities.
+Team principles facilitate agile working practices at service and team level.
+In addition, our Agile Working Offer intranet pages provide information, advice and guidance to both managers and staff on agile working practices. - 4.12.3 Details of maternity, paternity, special leave, job sharing and the statutory right to request flexible working are all available in the Family Friendly Guide.